yudi-matsuzake/stegim/README.md

 # stegim
 --------

-Simple tool to hide ascii text in images.
+Simple tool to hide data in images.